Plastic-Free Face Moisturiser: 4 Best UK Brands To Know

 Wendy says:

 Ever since I came across Silvan Skincare, I’ve been keen to try out its award-winning Rejuvenate moisturiser.
 Especially because it’s specifically formulated for more mature skin.
-Since I hit my 40s, my skin does feel like it needs more TLC, especially in winter.
+Since I hit my 40s, my skin feels like it needs more TLC, especially in winter.

 I was instantly impressed.
 This really rich cream provides instant hydration – day and night – and has quickly become a new favourite.
 It absorbs quickly and doesn’t leave your skin feeling tacky or oily – making it a great base for applying makeup.

 I was worried the smell would be powerful, but it wasn’t at all.
-Instead, it’s incredibly delicate,
+Instead, it’s incredibly delicate and is a real treat to apply.

 Made inThe UK